 Prevent Jaw Bone Deterioration

 Having a tooth removed can also mean that the jaw bone deteriorates over time, especially if the tooth isn’t replaced.
 When you have a root canal procedure, it means you can keep your natural tooth in and avoid an extraction.
-You prevent the risk of the jaw bone deteriorating because it’s protected by keeping the tooth it.
+You prevent the risk of the jaw bone deteriorating because it’s protected by keeping the tooth.
 You also remove the risk of exposing the jaw bone to the air when a dry socket occurs, which is a risk that can occur after a tooth extraction.

 Avoid Changes to Your Bite